 Federal Emergency Management Agency

-The Federal Emergency Management Agency provides information on declared disasters and emergencies, and provides useful information about different types of disasters and hazards.
+The Federal Emergency Management Agency provides information on declared disasters and emergencies, as well as useful information about different types of disasters and hazards.

-The National Center for PTSD (PTSD stands for posttraumatic stress disorder) offers Psychological First Aid handouts for helping older adults after disasters.
+The National Center for PTSD provides information about the potential mental health effects of disasters and offers Psychological First Aid handouts for helping older adults after disasters.

-The National Institute on Aging (NIA), one of the 27 Institutes and Centers of the National Institutes of Health, leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
+NIA, one of the 27 institutes and centers of the National Institutes of Health, leads a broad scientific effort to understand the nature of aging and to extend the healthy, active years of life.
 NIA provides leadership in aging research, training, health information dissemination, and other programs relevant to aging and older people.

-The SAMHSA National Mental Health Information Center offers free publications and tip sheets on older adults and disaster issues.
+SAMHSA Publication Ordering offers free publications and tip sheets on older adults and disaster issues.

 [ back to top ]